In this article, master the art of negotiating service contracts with our expert guide.

 - BPO contracts should include provisions to address the legitimate concerns of both customers and outsourcers with respect to rights to hire, retain and restrict transfer of key personnel with specialized knowledge of a customer’s critical business functions.

 About the Author: Ben Trowbridge is an accomplished Outsourcing Consultant with extensive experience in outsourcing and managed services.
-As a former EY Partner and CEO of Alsbridge, he built successful practices in Transformational Outsourcing, BPO, Cybersecurity assessment, IT Outsourcing, and Cybersecurity Sourcing.
+As a former EY Partner and CEO of Alsbridge, he built successful practices in Transformational Outsourcing, Managed services provider, strategic sourcing, BPO, Cybersecurity Managed Services, and IT Outsourcing.
 Throughout his career, Ben has advised a broad range of clients on outsourcing and global business services strategy and transactions.
 As the current CEO of the Outsourcing Center, he provides invaluable insights and guidance to buyers and managed services executives.
 Contact him at [email protected].